 WT&F-PRE CONFERENCE MEET Photos by Thom Kendall '93

 Julie LaFreniere has been a part of the foundation of the UMass women's cross country and track and field teams, playing an instrumental role in both programs' rise to prominence since the beginning of their existence at Massachusetts.
-She enters her 28th season at the helm of the cross country and track and field programs at UMass on the women's side.
+She enters her 29th year as head coach of the cross country and track and field programs at UMass in 2015-16.

 In addition to her cross country accomplishments, LaFreniere has also accumulated success in track and field.
 She led the Minutewomen to their first-ever A-10 outdoor track and field championship in 1999, and was named Atlantic 10 outdoor track and field Coach of the Year in the same season.
 LaFreniere led the Minutewomen back to another title in 2001, and once again received Coach of the Year honors from the A-10.

 In 2008, LaFreniere sent Christina DeRosa to the NCAA Track & Field National Championships, where she placed 18th overall in the 10,000 meters.
 DeRosa became LaFreniere's fourth track and field performer to compete in the NCAA Championships.